HIPPOLabUF/.github/profile/README.md

 🍿 Did you know that hippos tend to live in herds of around 10 to 20 individuals?
 (Source: [National Geographic](https://www.natgeokids.com/uk/discover/animals/general-animals/ten-hippo-facts/))

-🧙 As a not so ancient proverb says, strive to *"be like soup"*.
+🧙 As a not so ancient proverb says, "strive to *be like soup*."